Public housing: Puerto Rico

 Neighbourhoods in Puerto Rico are often divided into three types: barrio, urbanización (urbanisation) and residencial público (public housing).
 An urbanización is a type of housing where land is developed into lots, often by a private developer, and where single-family homes are built.

 More recently, non-single-family units, such as condominiums and townhouses are being built which also fall into this category.
 (In Puerto Rico, a condominium is a housing unit located in a high-rise building.
-It is popularly called an apartamento (English: 'apartment'), whether or not its resident owns the unit or lives it as a renter.)
+It is popularly called an apartamento (English: 'apartment'), whether or not its resident owns the unit or lives in it as a renter.)

 Public housing, on the other hand, are housing units built with government funding, primarily through programs of the US Department of Housing and Urban Development (HUD) and the US Department of Agriculture (USDA).
-These have traditionally consisted multi-family dwellings in housing complexes called a Barriada or a Caserío (and more recently a Residencial Publico), and where all exterior grounds consist of shared areas.
+These have traditionally been multi-family dwellings in housing complexes called a Barriada or a Caserío (and more recently a Residencial Publico), where all exterior grounds are shared areas.